H3llKa1ser/B00t2R00t/Tools/Wireless/Airgeddon.md

 An evil twin is a forgery of a Wi-Fi access point (Bogus AP) that masquerades as genuine but is purposefully set up to listen in on wireless traffic.
 By creating a fake website and enticing people to it, this type of attack can be used to obtain credentials from the legitimate clients.

+Select options

+    7
+    9

+Scans WPA/WPA2 access points, then select your target AP.

+Select options

+    2
+    y
+    N
+    20

+Capture the WPA handshake

+    /home/user/handshake.cap

+Save captured credentials by the captive portal

+    /home/user/creds.txt

+Set up the captive portal

+Choose language

+    1 (English)

+#### Note: Do not close the windows; they will dissipate a􀅌er the password has been captured.

+All clients connecting to the original AP will be disconnected, and when they attempt to reconnect, they will discover two APs with the same name.
+When the client connects to the bogus AP, it is lured to the cap􀆟ve portal.

+The captive web portal will ask to submit the Wi-Fi password key to get internet access.

+If the client gives the Wi-Fi key, the password will be captured in plaintext in the control window.

+Additionally, save the password in the file you gave during the proposal.